Code-Institute-Submissions/marcin-kli-MS4_MayResub/test.md

     You're receiving this e-mail because user test2 has given your e-mail address to register an account on Fitness Studio.
     To confirm this is correct, go to https://fitnesssstudio.herokuapp.com/accounts/confirm-email/MTc:1lk3sk:7p0nJ6eX2Pr0Pt_l2BoIfxOpwQFz_zalrutx5cnN6xs/

-New window will appear to confirm
+New window will appear to confirm.

 ![](md_data/testing/user_stories/US3.2.png)